 Many people come to Budapest to visit the huge outdoor Széchenyi Baths.

-A general admission ticket to all the pools costs about $20 USD.
+A general admission ticket to all the pools at Széchenyi Thermal Baths costs 32 Euros.

-It may be worth booking a Skip-The-Line ticket for Széchenyi Baths in advance.
-The lines can get super long, and it’s only $2-$3 extra.
+It is definitely worth booking a Skip-The-Line ticket for Széchenyi Baths in advance.
+The lines can get super long, and it’s the same price as a normal ticket!

 Rudas Thermal Baths